six-net/Sixnet.Web/README.md

-# EZNEW.Framework
+# EZNEW.Web

-Provides tools and libraries commonly used in.net development, including code generation, expression tools, extension methods, dependency injection management, network tools, object transformation management, secure encryption, serialization, commonly used custom data types, and more.
+provides tools and components commonly used in ASP.NET development

 # Reporting issues and bugs